rae-ralston/lyft-to-the-park/README.md

 ![!go outside](https://content.huckberry.com/assets/national-parks/national-parks-hero-fe8ac9f4230ffd16fde39c4561a59393c27d1aa55d85792f4af57f0fc84277ca.jpg)
-# You should go outside.
+# You should probably go outside.
 **Lyft To The Park**
-An app that displays California regional parks and calls you a Lyft to help you get there.
-It uses the National Park Service, Google Geocoding, & Lyft API's.
+Is an app that displays California regional park information and can call you a Lyft to help you get there.
+It uses the National Park Service, Google Geocoding, & Lyft APIs.

-Tech Used: React, Redux, Redux-Thunk, Axios, Lyft SDK, React DOM.
+STACK: React, Redux, Redux-Thunk, Axios, Lyft SDK, React DOM.
+ADDITIONAL SKILLS USED: CSS animations, React HOC

 ## CONTRIBUTING
 ### Getting Up and Running